-Manage Bidirectional: Both the connected Linux or UNIX system and the Identity Vault can provide RFC 2307 information.
+• Manage Bidirectional: Both the connected Linux or UNIX system and the Identity Vault can provide RFC 2307 information.
 Schema extensions to hold this information are required for Manage Bidirectional.
-For details about extending the schema, see Section 3.6, "Extending the Schema for Identity Manager," on page 23.

 - Manage Local: The local Linux or UNIX system manages RFC 2307 information.
 Schema extensions are not necessary with Manage Local, and the RFC 2307 information is not synchronized. - Manage from Identity Vault: The Identity Vault provides RFC 2307 information through a manual or automated process.
 Select this option if you are using centralized UID/GID management with the Linux and UNIX Settings driver.
 Schema extensions are required with Manage from Identity Vault.
-For details about extending the schema, see Section 3.6, "Extending the Schema for Identity Manager," on page 23.